Kettlebell training is trending. Meet your fast track guide to getting started, and how to use them to wield the fitness results you really want.

 For toning and performance: 3 sets of 10-16 reps per exercise

-For bulking up: 3 sets of 8-12 reps per exercise
+For strength building : 3 sets of 8-12 reps per exercise

-For strength building: 2 sets of 5-8 reps per exercise
+For bulk building(Heavier Resistance): 2 sets of 5-8 reps per exercise